zachmccabe/zachmccabe.github.io/books.md

-I make stuff for people who read on their phones.
+For people who read on their phones.

 <div style="margin-top:5em">